Sources: Gottfried directly linked to payments

 "I did not," Gassnola answered.

-NC State senior associate athletics director Fred Demarest told ESPN on Friday that the university was unaware of the allegations concerning Gottfried.
+NC State senior associate athletic director Fred Demarest told ESPN on Friday that the university was unaware of the allegations concerning Gottfried.

 "If such information exists, it has not been shared with the university," Demarest said.

 Cal State Northridge hired Gottfried as its coach on March 12, 2018.
-The Matadors are 13-18 going into Saturday night's regular-season finale at UC Irvine.
+The Matadors are 13-18 (7-8 Big West) going into Saturday night's regular-season finale at UC Irvine.

 During his introductory news conference at Cal State Northridge, Gottfried was asked about NC State receiving a federal grand jury subpoena for information about Early and Smith's recruitment.